Indore Madhya Pradesh, India Travel Guide

 Plan for INR 3,600 - 7,200 (USD 43-87) per day.
 This covers comfortable 3-star hotels, mid-range dining, and ride-hailing services.

-Good balance of comfort and cost.
+Good balance of convenience and price.

-Might still encounter crowds in well-liked places.
+Might still encounter crowds in well-lit-liked places.

 Expenditures will be INR 10,200+ (USD 123+) per day.
 This includes 4-5 star hotels, fine dining, and private transport.